SH20RAJ/pshychology/index.md

+# Table of Contents
-# The Psychology of SaaS: Complete Table of Contents
+## The Psychology of SaaS: Complete Table of Contents

 *The Ultimate Guide to Building Billion-Dollar SaaS Companies Through Deep Human Psychology*